Tuesday, April 5, 2011

 photo by Jim Henderson

-The newspaper lamented “the youthful element which had crept into the club and which didn’t care a rap for traditions.”
-Referring to the younger generation of members that had begun to control the club's operation, it said “There was more levity and less regard for the old-time courtesies and traditional ways of club life, and gradually the older and perhaps better element began to waver and lose active interest in the organization.”
+The newspaper lamented, “the youthful element which had crept into the club and which didn’t care a rap for traditions.”
+Referring to the younger generation of members that had begun to control the club's operation, it said, “There was more levity and less regard for the old-time courtesies and traditional ways of club life, and gradually the older and perhaps better element began to waver and lose active interest in the organization.”

 Things came to a head when, that same year, the upstarts flexed their black-balling muscle and refused membership to several well-connected gentlemen.
-In doing so they not only insulted the potential members but their sponsors.
+In doing so they not only insulted the potential members, but their sponsors.

 Shortly after Webb’s name was passed upon, the Goelets, the Vanderbilts, J. P. Morgan and other disgruntled members began meeting separately to form their own club.

 The architects, indeed, were among the “best-known” and the plans (eventually) would be for the most expensive and elegant club in the country.
-McKim, Mead & White were chosen, with Stanford White in charge of the designs.
+McKim, Mead & White was chosen, with Stanford White in charge of the designs.

 Yet the fabulously wealthy members were none too anxious to decide upon a plan.
-In August 1891 excavation for the foundation had been proceeding for two months yet nothing had been decided upon in terms of style of architecture.
+In August 1891, excavation for the foundation had been proceeding for two months, yet nothing had been decided upon in terms of style of architecture.
 While most of the controlling members were away in Europe, a McKim, Mead & White spokesperson said that the members “do not know exactly what they do want, and until they do, the draughtsmen cannot make their drawings, of course.”

 Then there was the issue of the name.
 Early on, in March 1891, the “Millionaires’ Club” settled on a name.
 It was one that raised eyebrows and caused a wave of controversy across the club scene.
-The group, including names like Vanderbilt, Morgan, Whitney, Goelet, Roosevelt, Babcock and Lorillard, decided upon “The Metropolitan Club.”
+The group, which included surnames like Vanderbilt, Morgan, Whitney, Goelet, Roosevelt, Babcock and Lorillard, decided upon “The Metropolitan Club.”
+The problem was that there already was a Metropolitan Club.

-Immediately The New York Times wryly accused the new club of “venting spite upon Postmaster Van Cott’s letter carriers.”
+Immediately, The New York Times wryly accused the new club of “venting spite upon Postmaster Van Cott’s letter carriers.”
 The original Metropolitan Club, which limited its rolls to wealthy Jewish members, was housed in a clubhouse at 58th Street and 5th Avenue.

 The Times went on to sarcastically suggest that “it may be advisable, if necessary for the convenience of postmen or otherwise, to distinguish the two houses, to let the present house be known as Metropolitan Club, Sr., and to call the new house Metropolitan Club, Jr.”

-Finally in February 1892 a decision was announced regarding the style of the building.
-According to Stanford White “The club house will stand unrivaled in its size, and although the style will be in the severest and simplest character of Italian Renaissance and the feeling of severity and solidity will be carried through the interior, the scale of the building and the nature of its materials will give it an appearance unlike that of any building in New-York.”
+Finally, in February 1892, a decision was announced regarding the style of the building.
+According to Stanford White, “The club house will stand unrivaled in its size, and although the style will be in the severest and simplest character of Italian Renaissance and the feeling of severity and solidity will be carried through the interior, the scale of the building and the nature of its materials will give it an appearance unlike that of any building in New-York.”

 Perili's Dining Room ceiling - photo by Lily Bart

-The third floor housed the dining hall, a breakfast room, smoking room and three large private dining rooms.
+The third floor housed the dining hall, a breakfast room, the smoking room and three large private dining rooms.
 There were 22 suites for overnight guests, a bowling alley, wine rooms and, most innovative of all, a ladies’ annex.

 The Billard Room in 1896 -- photo NYPL Collection

 The club planners executed a coup de grace against the established clubs by including a separate wing for the wives and daughters of members.
-“Once the palatial clubhouse is opened,” said The Times, “every woman in town whose husband is of the necessary social standing will exert all her powers of persuasion and compulsion with a view to making her spouse a Metropolitan Club man.”
+“Once the palatial clubhouse is opened,” said The New York Times, “every woman in town whose husband is of the necessary social standing will exert all her powers of persuasion and compulsion with a view to making her spouse a Metropolitan Club man.”
 Here these women would be able to give teas and grand dinners “with all the environments and luxuries of a modern palace.”

 “No other New-York club holds out this attraction to them, and consequently the women who want to be in the social swim will be forced to persuade their inferior halves to enlist under the Metropolitan Club’s banner,” quipped The Times.

-In 1893 the spectacular white marble palazzo was completed.
+In 1893, the spectacular white marble palazzo was completed.
 White’s design was restrained and unpretentious.
-The carriage court was protected by ornate wrought iron gates that the AIA Guide to New York City over a century later would say “keep we plebs at bay.”
+The carriage court was protected by ornate wrought iron gates that the AIA Guide to New York City over a century later would say, “keep we plebs at bay.”

 Stanford White's magnificent black iron and gilt carriage gates - photo by Alice Lum